 Kevo-Grod was generally too smart for his own good.
 About ninety five percent of the officers found it intimidating and immediately pegged him as a smartass and a trouble maker that was too clever by half.
 The fact that this was a fairly accurate assessment didn’t help matters.
-The other five percent like Rauoo assigned Grod to the role of Pet Genius.
+The other five percent, like Rauoo, assigned Grod to the role of Pet Genius.
 Grod preferred being a smart ass.

 Still these dark elves were at least somewhat less caste conscious and afforded him a few felicitous nods.
 Political gesture of course.
 They knew that Rauoo was a mustanger.
 Having risen from the Orc castes himself, he often invited a token Banner to his table.
 Career Hundred-Captain G’Jenn-Marow who knew Grod of old, favored him with a genuine smile.
 Although given how badly scarred his face was it was hard to tell when he did that.
-The humans ignored him completely, enlisted Orcs clearly being of no interest to people of their importance
+The humans ignored him completely, enlisted Orcs clearly being of no interest to people of their importance.
+Which suited Grod.

 The evening began.
 The ritual toasts to the King, the Regent and fallen comrades were made.
 The evening meal was served.

-It was meat of course.
+It was meat, of course.
 The humans objected and insisted on devouring some manner of vegetation.
 An incensed cook brought out some sage and chives for them, threw them on table and stomped off in a psychotic rage.
 That was it.
 The cook was a civilian and was one of the few Orcs present that couldn’t cowed by Rauoo.

 Grod was eating sparingly himself.
 Not that he was abstemious by nature.
 He just wanted to get glutched up as fast as possible, when he finally got to the club and it was way easier to do that on an empty stomach.